rosshpayne/ODTM/README.md

         + DOM-server  -  schema which contains the DOM repository, all your code and initiates all operations.
                          (In the code base this is referred as the MAIN server)
         + DOM-clients -  one client for each database instance that executes a task in an operation.
                          Requires a DOM-client schema and DOM$bootstrap package.
                          All DOM-clients should be accessible to the DOM-Server via db-links.
+The DOM-server should also be accessible to the DOM-client via db-links.
-                         The DOM-server will remotely install all code on the client during each operation run as part of the initialisation phase.
+                         The DOM-server will remotely install all operation code on the client during each operation run as part of the initialisation phase.

 DOM features include: